steph-xue/mentra/README.md

 ## Features

-- Landing and login page to welcome the user and allow them to login to their account
+### Landing and login page
+- Welcomes the user and allows them to login to their account
 ![Login](./screenshots/login.png?raw=true "Login")

+### Registration page
-- Registration page for users to register for a new account
+- Allows new users to register for a new account
 ![Register](./screenshots/register.png?raw=true "Register")

+### Chat page
-- Chat page allows the users to select their desired category of journal responses and input their journal entry
+- Allows the users to select their desired category of journal responses and type in their journal entry
 ![Chat](./screenshots/chat.png?raw=true "Chat")

+### Response page
+- Displays a personalized response based on the category of response selected and the user's journal entry
 ![Response](./screenshots/response.png?raw=true "Response")

+### History selection page
+- Allows the user to select the category of previous journal entries and responses to view
 ![History Selection](./screenshots/history_category.png?raw=true "History Selection")

+### History page
+- User can view the history of past journal entries and responses for a particular category
+- Journal entries are organized by date and time in reverse chronological order
 ![History](./screenshots/history.png?raw=true "History")

 <br>